ethanuppal/makemake/README.md

 );
 ```

-Finally, we can build and print the Makefile.
+Finally, we can print the resultant Makefile.
 ```rs
 println!("{}", makefile.build());
 ```

-We can use our Makefile to build an example project.
+Indeed, we can use our Makefile to build an example project.
 ```shell
 cargo run --example c_project > examples/Makefile
 cd examples